zuhaibkhanzkc/Githubdemo/README.md

 this is my first Github repo
 <br>
-This side author Zuhaib khan
+This side author Zuhaib tushar